 A public information meeting was held Thursday, January 10, 2013 from 4:30 to 6:30 p.m. at the Bradford County Fair Association Building 1 in Starke, Florida.
-Click here to view the handout provided at the public meeting.

 The Starke Bypass Project or US 301 Corridor Study Project will require the acquisition of private property.
 The eminent domain laws of Florida direct the government to pay land owners just compensation, which includes business damages.
 Unfortunately, the determination of just compensation often involves a wide range of issues that appraisers may neglect to consider, such as the highest and best use of property and damages to the remainder parcel.

 They key issue in appraising property in an eminent domain case is knowing how to evaluate and determine severance damages, which is a valuation concept unique to these cases.
 If the appraiser hired by the government doesn’t understand the full complement of issues and severance damages that should be included in the valuation, then the property owner will not receive just compensation.
 Learn more about hiring an appraiser for eminent domain.

 Property owners affected by this project should have an eminent domain attorney review their offer and appraisal before settling in this matter.
 Florida eminent domain law requires the government to pay the property owners attorney’s fees and costs when pursuing a claim for just compensation as long as the judgment exceeds the last written offer prior to an attorney being hired.
 Learn more about Florida Eminent Domain law and contact us with questions about the project or your rights as a property owner.